JinTonikCZ/TeamCity-Cloud-Remote-Shell-Executor/docs/PROJECT_DOCUMENTATION.md

 Project Documentation: TeamCity Remote Shell Executor
+---

-1. Architectural Vision & Tech Stack Rationale
+**1. Architectural Vision & Tech Stack Rationale
-The core objective of this project is to simulate the behavior of autoscaling CI/CD build agents, similar to TeamCity Cloud.
+**The core objective of this project is to simulate the behavior of autoscaling CI/CD build agents, similar to TeamCity Cloud.
 To achieve this efficiently within an MVP scope, the architecture relies on ephemeral containers rather than full virtual machines.

 Here is the rationale behind the chosen technology stack: